muazsh/ContainerQueryLibrary/README.md

 	  auto res = Where(ls, predicate);
   ```
 	*  Minimum c++ standard: c++11.
+	*  A lazy version of the query is included `WhereLazy` which needs microsoft compiler with at least c++17.

 * Distinct:
 	*  Returns: A distinct container of the original one.